hyundai-robotics/doc-hi6-operation/5-conditional-setting/2-op-cond-set-info.md

 * \[10:Plc run mode\]: When the robot controller controls input/output signals using the embedded PLC, set the mode to control the embedded PLC.
 There are a total of 4 embedded PLC modes.
 For further details, please refer to the 『Hi6 Controller Embedded PLC Function Manual』.

   * Off : Disables the function.
   * Stop : Stops embedded PLC operation.
-When stopped, DI, Y, R relays are cleared.
   * R - Stop(Remote Stop) : This is remote mode and stops the embedded PLC operation in HRLadder of the PC connected to the controller.
-When stopped, DI, Y, R relays are cleared.
   * R - Run(Remote Run) : This is remote mode and the embedded PLC operation is executed from HRLadder on the PC connected to the controller.
   * Run : The controller operates the PLC program downloaded to the controller.
 Only monitoring is possible in HRLadder on PC.